Nariaki Nakayama

 Nariaki Nakayama (中山 成彬, Nakayama Nariaki) is a Japanese politician who has served as leader of Kibō no Tō from 2019 to 2021.
 He served as Minister of Education, Culture, Sports, Science and Technology in the Cabinet of Junichiro Koizumi and later as Minister of Land, Infrastructure, Transport and Tourism under Tarō Asō.

 After only four days in office he resigned due to a series of gaffes.
 Appointed on 24 September 2008, he resigned on 28 September 2008.
 After being de-endorsed by the LDP he lost his seat in the 2009 general election, eventually returning to the diet as a member of the Japan Restoration Party in the 2012 general election.
 He lost his seat again in the 2014 general election.

+Nakayama's beliefs have been met with controversy, and have been characterized as historical revisionism.
+He denies the Nanjing Massacre and has pushed to censor textbook mentions of comfort women.

 Background

-Graduating from the Faculty of Law at the University of Tokyo in 1966, Nakayama joined the Ministry of Finance.
+Nakayama graduated from the Faculty of Law at the University of Tokyo in 1966, and then joined the Ministry of Finance.
 In 1986 he was elected to the House of Representatives for the first time, and in September 2004, he became the Minister of Education, Culture, Sports, Science and Technology.
 He is married to Kyoko Nakayama, also a conservative politician.